bmuschko/ckad-crash-course/exercises/16-creating-persistentvolume/instructions.md

 In this exercise, you will create a PersistentVolume, connect it to a PersistentVolumeClaim and mount the claim to a specific path of a Pod.

+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario ["Creating a Pod with Volume of type PersistentVolume with static binding"](https://learning.oreilly.com/scenarios/8-2-ckad-volumes/9781098105365/).

 ## Defining and Mounting a PersistentVolume

 1. Create a Persistent Volume named `pv`, access mode `ReadWriteMany`, storage class name `shared`, 512MB of storage capacity and the host path `/data/config`.